DEC Brownfield And State Superfund Programs

 Since a cleanup program for a site can take a number of years to complete, DEC reviews, oversees and tracks each project's progress from investigation, design, and completion of each remedial measure to certifying cleanup completion and planning for any future site management needs.

-- Brownfield Opportunity Areas Program - The New York State Department of State's Brownfield Opportunity Areas (BOA) Program provides assistance to complete area-wide approaches to brownfield redevelopment planning.
-DEC provides relevant technical assistance and advice to BOA grantees, particularly regarding site assessments on strategic brownfield sites in BOA study areas.
+Under the Brownfield Opportunity Areas (BOA) Program, the New York State Department of State (DOS) provides financial and technical assistance to municipalities and community-based organizations.
+Funding can be used to complete revitalization plans and implementation strategies for areas affected by the presence of brownfield sites, as well as site assessments for strategic sites.
+DEC provides relevant technical assistance and advice to the Department of State and BOA grantees, particularly regarding site assessments on strategic brownfield sites in BOA study areas.